How to Visualize A Customer-Centric Strategy

 5 Whys Analysis

 This is a great tool to improve customer service.
-5 Whys analysis allows you to get to the root of the problem and address issues in a meaningful way so that you can prevent it from happening again.
+5 Whys analysis template allows you to get to the root of the problem and address issues in a meaningful way so that you can prevent it from happening again.

 In customer service, putting the customer first involves more than simply saying yes to every demand.
 It requires a systematic analysis of the issue customers may be facing.
 It is important to first know who your customer is: understand their questions, needs, and concerns to affect change in a meaningful way.